ENFORCEMENT OF SUPPORT OBLIGATION

 Once the

-restitution order is received, the regional CNS contact is responsible to
+restitution order is received, the regional CNS contact is responsible for

 Case Actions on Criminal Cases